-Just one week after winning a Macomb Business Award for its "corporate citizenship," a Clinton Township company is garnering national attention as a "Hero of American Manufacturing."
+Just one week after a Clinton Township company is garnering national attention as a "Hero of American Manufacturing."

 Omega Plastics is the latest manufacturer to feature in the "heroes" series produced by the U.S. National Institute of Standards and Technology and Manufacturing Extension Partnership program.